translate/pootle/docs/server/commands.rst

 .. note::

   If you run Pootle from a repository checkout you can use the *manage.py* file found in the root of the repository.
+Note that this approach is deprecated and may not be supported in future.

 .. _commands#managing_pootle_projects: